rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 .. [#wrap]
 	Wrapped classes are automatically registered when the class wrapper is created.
 If wrapped class derives from another wrapped class (and if this dependency is declared with the ``boost::python::bases`` template, which Yade's classes do automatically), parent class must be registered before derived class, however.
 (This is handled via loop in ``Omega::buildDynlibDatabase``, which reiterates over classes, skipping failures, until they all successfully register)
-	Math classes (Vector3, Matrix3, Quaternion) are wrapped in minieigen, which is available as a separate package.
+	Math classes (Vector3, Matrix3, Quaternion) are wrapped in minieigenHP.
+If yade is compiled with ``Real`` type being ``double`` type then it redirects to minieigen, which is available as a separate package.
 Use your package manager to install it.
+See :ref:`high precision section <high-precision>` for more details.

+.. comment: FIXME - write    .. _high-precision:   section.

 Adding a new python/C++ module
 ============================